dilipmaila/factory-agent-app/doc/solution_design.rst

 * $N(u, T) = \sum_{j} N_j(u, T)$ is the **Total Interaction Pulls** across all arms in state $(u, T)$.
 * $c = 1.2$ is the **Exploration Hyperparameter** governing the uncertainty bonus.
 * $\epsilon = 10^{-4}$ prevents division by zero for unpulled arms.

+**Forced Epsilon Injection (Time-Decay Rule)**: To prevent permanent algorithmic pigeonholing, if an operator has not been presented with an alternative (e.g., higher-tier) format in the last 90 days, the router forcefully overrides UCB exploitation and injects an exploration turn.
+This continuously tests for human upskilling and shifts in cognitive preference.

 3.2.2 Bandit Presentation Arms & Cognitive Objectives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~